Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: Introduction

-Notably, moir\'{e} TMD heterobilayers, in which moir\'e pattern mainly originates from the lattice mismatching between two distinct TMD layers, have been observed to exhibit nontrivial topological and correlation properties \cite{seyler2019signatures,tong2017topological,zhai2020layer,naik2022intralayer,zhang2022correlated,li2021imaging,wu2019topological,wang2020correlated,kang2022switchable,xu2022tunable,tao2022valley}.
-It was studied that a quantum anomalous Hall state at filling $\nu=1$ (one hole per moir\'e unit cell) was observed in AB stacked moir\'{e} MoTe$_2$/WSe$_2$ heterobilayers \cite{li2021quantum,xie2021theory,xie2022topological,zhang2021spin,devakul2022quantum,pan2021topological,chang2022theory,dong2022excitonic}.
-Very recently, the spin Hall torque has been demonstrated near $\nu=1$ stemming from the large Berry curvature in this bilayer heterostructure \cite{tschirhart2022intrinsic}.
-However, unlike the graphene moir\'e superlattice or twisted TMD homobilayer, the novel responses induced by the Berry curvature in TMD heterobilayer remain unknown theoretically.
-Moreover, in previous works \cite{wu2018hubbard,zhang2021electronic,angeli2021gamma}, the model for TMD heterobilayer is simply described by $H=-\frac{\bm{\hat{p}^2}}{2m}+V(\bm{r})$, where $\bm{\hat{p}}$ is the crystal momentum operator, $m$ is an electron effective mass and $V(\bm{r})$ is the moir\'{e} potential.
-As $H$ simply represents a valence band free Fermion moving in a periodic potential, the finding of Berry curvature induced spin Hall effect in the experiment is quite surprising.
+Notably, moir\'{e} TMD heterobilayers, in which moir\'e pattern mainly originated from the lattice mismatching between two distinct TMD layers, have been observed to exhibit nontrivial topological and correlated properties \cite{seyler2019signatures,tong2017topological,zhai2020layer,naik2022intralayer,zhang2022correlated,li2021imaging,wu2019topological,wang2020correlated,kang2022switchable,xu2022tunable,tao2022valley}.
+The study showed that a quantum anomalous Hall state at filling with $\nu=1$ (one hole per moir\'e unit cell) was observed in AB stacked moir\'{e} MoTe$_2$/WSe$_2$ heterobilayers \cite{li2021quantum,xie2022valley,xie2022topological,zhang2021spin,devakul2022quantum,pan2022topological,chang2022quantum,dong2023excitonic}.
+Very recently, the spin Hall torque has been demonstrated near $\nu=1$ and $\nu=2$ stemming from the large Berry curvature in this AB-stacked 2L-MoTe$_2$/WSe$_2$ heterostructures \cite{tschirhart2022intrinsic}.
+However, unlike the graphene moir\'e superlattice or twisted TMD homobilayers, the novel responses induced by the Berry curvature in TMD heterobilayers remain unknown theoretically.
+Moreover, in previous works \cite{wu2018hubbard,zhang2020moire,zhang2021electronic,angeli2021gamma}, the model for TMD heterobilayers is simply described by $H=-\bm{\hat{p}^2}/(2m)+V(\bm{r})$, where $\bm{\hat{p}}$ is the crystal momentum operator, $m$ is an electron effective mass and $V(\bm{r})$ is the moir\'{e} potential.
+As $H$ simply represents a valence band free Fermion moving in a periodic potential, the discovery of Berry curvature induced spin Hall effect in the experiment is quite surprising.